Who Am I?

 I like writing.
 I like travelling.
 Combining the two just makes sense.

 I’ve spent six of the last twelve years on the road, and have racked up more than 100 countries in the process.
-Along the way I have taught environmental studies and painted murals in the Indian Himalayas; lived in Japan, Canada, and Uzbekistan; and volunteered for a sanitation NGO while living on a tiny island called Daru in Papau New Guinea (check out the map below to see which countries I’ve visited so far).
-Currently I’m in the middle of a 3 – 5 year travel stint, so plenty more adventures to come.
+Along the way I have taught environmental studies and painted murals in the Indian Himalayas; lived in Japan, Sierra Leone, Canada, and Uzbekistan; and volunteered for a sanitation NGO while living on a tiny island called Daru in Papau New Guinea (check out the map below to see which countries I’ve visited so far).

 I’ve also written a book, which I hope to one day get published.
 In the meantime, writing this travel blog is a great way to hone my writing skills.